-Hydrogen peroxide direct synthesis represents a green alternative to the conventional large-scale antraquinone process and offers a significant economic advantageous way of producing a compound which global demand is increasing more and more due to its several uses.
-However, the implementation of this process still faces important challenges regarding productivity, selectivity and safety of this, theoretically simple but practically not trivial, reaction.
+The direct synthesis of hydrogen peroxide represents a green alternative to the conventional large-scale anthraquinone process and offers a significantly economic advantageous way of producing a compound for which the global demand is ever increasing due to its multiple uses.
+However, the implementation of this process still faces important challenges regarding productivity, selectivity, and safety of this theoretically simple but practically not trivial reaction.
 In principle, we can smartly implement a process if we deeply know how the system and the reaction proceed.
-In this perspective, the importance of modeling the process itself becomes clear, and that is the meaning of this work: to develop a mathematical model for hydrogen peroxide direct synthesis in a continuous catalytic three-phase reactor.
-In particular, fluid dynamic aspects of the system have been studied, along with kinetics and interphase mass exchange.
-In our conditions, the gas/liquid mass transfer was prevailing, thus the reactor was working in the convective mass transfer regime.
-Model equations have been written and implemented in order to lead different simulations and obtain a first dimensioning of the reactor.
-It should be underlined that the definition of a model can constitute a step forward the opening of the industrial world doors to the H2O2 direct synthesis, turning this process to an effective industrial production.
+In this perspective, the importance of modeling the process itself becomes clear, and that is the purpose of this study: to develop a mathematical model for the direct synthesis of hydrogen peroxide in a continuous catalytic three-phase reactor.
+In particular, the fluid dynamic aspects of the system were studied, along with the kinetics and interphase mass exchange.
+Under our conditions, gas/liquid mass transfer prevailed, thus the reactor worked in a convective mass-transfer regime.
+Model equations were written and implemented in order to carry out different simulations and to obtain a first dimensioning of the reactor.
+It should be underlined that the definition of such a model can constitute a step forward and an opening of the doors for the industrial world to implement the direct synthesis of H2O2, ultimately helping make this process an effective industrial production.